Goods

-In economics, goods are anything that is good, usually in the sense that it provides welfare or utility to someone.
-Goods can be contrasted with bads, i.e. things that provide negative value for users, like chores or waste.
+In certain economic contexts, goods are anything that is good, usually in the sense that it provides welfare or utility to someone.
+Goods can be contrasted with bads, i.e. things that provide negative value for users, like chores or waste products.
 A bad lowers a consumer's overall welfare.

 Economics focuses on the study of economic goods, i.e. goods that are scarce; in other words, producing the good requires expending effort or resources.
 Economic goods contrast with free goods such as air, for which there is an unlimited supply.

 Goods are the result of the secondary sector of the economy which involves the transformation of raw materials or intermediate goods into goods.

 Utility and characteristics of goods

 The change in utility (pleasure or satisfaction) gained by consuming one unit of a good is called its marginal utility.
 Goods are commonly considered to have diminishing marginal utility, which means that consuming more gives less utility per amount consumed.

-Some things are useful, but not scarce enough to have monetary value, such as the Earth's atmosphere; these are referred to as free goods.
+Some things are useful, but not scarce enough to have monetary value, such as the Earth's atmosphere or seawater; these are referred to as free goods.

 Final goods are items that are ultimately consumed, rather than used in the production of another good.
 For example, a microwave oven or a bicycle that is sold to a consumer is a final good or consumer good, but the components that are sold to be used in those goods are intermediate goods.
 For example, textiles or transistors can be used to make clothes or electronic devices, but consumers usually have no use for them.
 Durable or long-lasting goods, such as machinery, human skills, or ecosystems, which in turn are used to produce further goods, are known as capital goods.

 Commercial goods are construed as tangible products that are manufactured and then made available for supply to be used in an industry of commerce.
 Commercial goods could be tractors, commercial vehicles, mobile structures, airplanes, and even roofing materials.
 Commercial and personal goods as categories are very broad and cover almost everything a person sees from the time they wake up in their home, on their commute to work to their arrival at the workplace.

+Yerba mate (left), coffee bean (middle) and tea (right), all used for caffeinated infusions, are commodity cash crops.

-Commodities may be used as a synonym for economic goods but often refer to marketable raw materials and primary products.
+A Commodity may be used as a synonym for an economic good, but it often refers to marketable raw materials and primary products.

 Although common goods are tangible, certain classes of goods, such as information, only take intangible forms.
 For example, among other goods an apple is a tangible object, while news belongs to an intangible class of goods and can be perceived only by means of an instrument such as printers or television.